hyperledger/fabric/docs/source/hsm.md

 # Using a Hardware Security Module (HSM)

-You can use a Hardware Security Module (HSM) to generate and store the private keys used by your Fabric nodes.
-An HSM protects your private keys and handles cryptographic operations, which allows your peers and ordering nodes to sign and endorse transactions without exposing their private keys.
-Currently, Fabric only supports the PKCS11 standard to communicate with an HSM.
+The cryptographic operations performed by Fabric nodes can be delegated to a Hardware Security Module (HSM).
+An HSM protects your private keys and handles cryptographic operations, allowing your peers and orderer nodes to sign and endorse transactions without exposing their private keys.
+If you require compliance with government standards such as FIPS 140-2, there are multiple certified HSMs from which to choose.

+Fabric currently leverages the PKCS11 standard to communicate with an HSM.

 ## Configuring an HSM